 The Himalayan foothills make up the habitat of this species, where they can be found from Nepal through to China, with Bhutan, Burma, India and Tibet in between.
 It seems to prefer mountainous areas (being found at up to 4,800 meters above sea level, where it lives in trees and dense bamboo growth.

 The majority of their diet is made up to bamboo but they will also eat a variety of flowers, leaves, fruits, bark, eggs and small animals.
-At Wingham Wildlife Park we also supplement their diet with a specialist diet (giving them the nutrients they would get from such vast amounts of bamboo) called Panda Cakes.

 Groups and Breeding

 Most of the time these animals are solitary in the wild, however pairs will often live quite happily with one another in captivity.
 The mating season for this species is January to March and after a 112 day to 158 day gestation the female will give birth to up to 4 cubs.

 This species is endangered in the wild, with the main threats it faces being caused by humans.
 This species was often heavily hunted for its beautiful fur, and while this still occurs it is no longer as common as it once was.
 Humans are still however encroaching on their range and destroying their habitat, which is now their biggest threat.